-Atletico suspend training ahead of Champions League trip due to COVID-19 cases
+Atletico suspend training ahead of Champions League trip due to Covid-19 cases

-MADRID, Aug 10 (Reuters) - Atletico Madrid have cancelled their final training session ahead of their trip to Lisbon for the Champions League 'Final Eight' tournament due to two members of the squad testing positive for COVID-19, a club spokesman said.
+Atletico Madrid have cancelled their final training session ahead of their trip to Lisbon for the Champions League 'Final Eight' tournament due to two members of the squad testing positive for Covid-19.

 Atletico were due to travel to the Portuguese capital on Monday but the spokesman said all plans had been put on hold until they learned the results of the latest tests players and staff underwent on Monday.